Published On: Aug 4, 2020 • Last Updated: Aug 3, 2022 • 5.2 min read •

 What is Trademark Renewal?

-What is the Procedure of Trademark Renewal in India?
+What is the Process of Trademark Renewal in India?

-A renewal application is made in the TM-12 form and can be submitted either by a registered proprietor or by an officer approved by the registered proprietor of the trademark.
-It is also important to keep a track of the trademark renewal application, and it is essential that the status of a renewal application is regularly reviewed before it is approved by the Registrar after the filing of the trademark renewal application.
-The renewal of the mark often calls for many time-bound acts or reactions by the applicant.
-It is therefore important to check the status of the application continuously and take the required action until the registration.
+A renewal application is made in the form TM-R and can be submitted either by a registered proprietor or through their agents.
+A trademark agent or a legal professional is someone who manages the trademark application on behalf of the registered proprietors.
+It is also important to keep a track of the trademark renewal application, and it is essential that the status of a renewal application is regularly reviewed.
+The renewal of the trademark often calls for many time-bound acts or reactions by the applicant.
+It is therefore important to check the status of the application continuously and take the required action until the trademark is renewed effectively.

 Trademark Renewal Process After Expiry Of Renewal Period

-However, this application can be filed only if one year from the date of expiration of the trademark has not expired.
-Upon the approval of the trademark restoration application, the registrar publishes the mark in the Trademark Journal and in the event the owner retrieves the mark in the event there is no objection from any third party.
-If there are any complaints, however, the proprietor of the trademark may object to the same and claim for its trademark.
+Upon the approval of the application for trademark restoration, the registrar publishes the mark in the Trademark Journal and in the event the owner retrieves the mark in the event there is no objection from any third party.